-For sale Galanti 120 bass compact accordion, made in Italy circa 1970.
-This instrument is in first class condition and does not look as if it has been played much at all.
-It is a compact and lightweight model with two tremolo tuned voices and a coupler to give a single pure voice.
+Galanti 120 bass compact accordion, made in Italy circa 1970.
+Compact and lightweight model with two tremolo tuned voices and a coupler to give a single pure voice.
 The sound is bright and refined.
 The keys are slightly narrower than normal to reduce the overall size.
 It weighs around 7.6kg and has a new set of shoulder straps and a hard case.
 Instruments of this vintage are difficult to find in such a nice condition.
-This used instrument has been fully serviced.
-See short video clip below.

 Bugari piano accordion with midi (now sold).
 Professional Bugari accordion, cassotto chamber, 37 key, 120 bass.
 Scottish tuned, three voice musette plus octave reed (LMMM), 11 treble couplers plus master palm coupler, 5 voice bass with 5 couplers.
 This instrument is unusual in that it has 37 keys but 120 bass.
 The 37 keys make it just that bit more compact than 41 keys.

 Accordion stradella bass machine, five year guarantee in 1935…and it still works.
 Picture taken inside a Boselli 41/120 piano accordion.